This page contains affiliate links. Please read our disclosure for more info.

 This is a shame as there are so many things to do in Bologna from climbing medieval towers to fun food tours, and it makes a great base for exploring other attractions in the region.

-Our detailed Bologna travel guide shares our top tips for what to do and see, where to eat and stay, the best day trips, how to get there, and a map with all our recommendations.
+Our detailed Bologna travel guide shares our top tips for what to do in Bologna, where to eat and stay, the best day trips, how to get there, and a map with all our recommendations.

 - Where is Bologna, Italy?